t9tio/tomato-pie/README.md

 # Tomato Pie

 A new UI for [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
-Schedule your time with a clock.
+Peek into your working status with ease.

 ## Install